mrexodia/mrexodia.github.io/_posts/16-12-2014-iTunes-Library-Format-1.md

 ##Conclusion (for now)

-Hopefully this was an interesting read.
+Hopefully this was an interesting start.
 Unfortunately I don't have enough time to post the full story, but there will be a next post soon (I hope).
 In the meantime, try modifying the requiem source to output a decrypted iTunes library of your own.
 This will be required for the next post.
 Another thing you might want to do it setting up Eclipse with the `Makefile` included in the requiem source.
 This will make dumping the decrypted library a lot easier.

 Till next time,